 3. Professional Skills

-The ABA requires all students to receive substantial instruction in “professional skills generally regarded as necessary for effective and responsible participation in the legal profession.”
-In the past, students have satisfied this requirement by completing a clinic, externship or capstone project with a substantial skills component or by taking at least one of the following courses:
+The ABA requires all students to receive substantial instruction in "professional skills generally regarded as necessary for effective and responsible participation in the legal profession."
+At Duke Law, students must complete at least two credits of professional skills coursework in order to satisfy this requirement.
+In the past, students have fulfilled the professional skills requirement by completing an externship or capstone project with a substantial skills component or by taking at least one of the following courses:

 - A Practitioner’s Guide to Labor and Employment Law

 - Business and Economics of Law Firm Practice (satisfies one credit of the two-credit requirement)